 Mass incarceration isn’t only unjust—it’s big business.

 We know it’s no accident that our prisons and jails have been filled to bursting over the past 40 years.
 America imprisons more people than any other nation on earth—a staggering 25% of all the world’s incarcerated people are behind bars in the US.
-This lock-’em-culture has its roots in slavery and the racist “tough-on-crime” laws that started being passed back in the 1970s.
-But here we are on the cusp of 2020, with studies showing that mass incarceration doesn’t make us safer, with political leaders on both sides of the aisle agreeing that the criminal justice system needs to be transformed, and yet mass incarceration is still with us.
+This lock-’em-up culture has its roots in slavery and the racist “tough-on-crime” laws that started being passed back in the 1970s.
+But here we are almost 50 years later, with studies showing that mass incarceration doesn’t make us safer, with political leaders on both sides of the aisle agreeing that the criminal justice system needs to be transformed, and yet mass incarceration is still with us.
 What’s the reason for that?

 We think there are billions and billions of them...